microshift-io/microshift/docs/build.md

 sudo dnf install -y make podman
 ```

-### Create RPM Packages
+### Create SRPM Package

-Create the MicroShift RPM packages by running the `make rpm` command.
+Create the MicroShift SRPM package by running the `make srpm` command.

 The following options can be specified in the make command line using the `NAME=VAL` format.